 In the Médoc, the Cabernet Sauvignon in the deep gravel soils of Saint-Estèphe, Saint-Julien and Pauillac produced fresh, fruity wines, sometimes with good structure, depending on how ruthless the vineyard owner was in taking out bunches and taking off leaves in the summer.
 In Margaux, all the problems of the vintage came out, with tough, sometimes green wines showing that there was never time for the grapes to fully ripen.

 The vineyard came first for every producer, more than in any other recent year.
 Great vineyards produced the best grapes.
-That's hardly a surprise, but it was truer than ever in 2007 at all levels, from classed growths down to the most basic
+That’s hardly a surprise, but it was truer than ever in 2007 at all levels, from classed growths down to the most basic Bordeaux.
+Medium and poor vineyards were selected out of a chateau’s best wines more severely than ever.

 “It was a good year to rediscover our vineyard,” said Phillippe Delfaut, director general of Château Kirwan in Margaux.
 “What we did in the vineyard reflected our willingness to do the right thing.
 More than usual, the right moment to pick was crucial.
 After that, vinification had to be gentle, delicate.”